The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Methods

 \section{Methods}

-We computed the relative orientation between two sets of polarization angles~$i$ and~$j$, namely, $\psi_i = 0.5\times\,{\rm \tt atan2}(U_{i}, Q_{i})$ and $\psi_{j} = 0.5\times\,{\rm \tt atan2}(U_{j}, Q_{j})$, as follows
+We computed the relative orientation between two sets of polarization angles~$i$ and~$j$, namely, $\psi_i = 0.5\times\,{\rm \tt atan2}(U_{i}, Q_{i})$ and $\psi_{j} = 0.5\times\,{\rm \tt atan2}(U_{j}, Q_{j})$, as follows,

-where $\mathcal{A}_{ij} = (\sin{2\psi_{i}}\cos{2\psi_{j}} - \cos{2\psi_{i}}\sin{2\psi_{j}})$ and $\mathcal{B}_{ij} = (\cos{2\psi_{i}}\cos{2\psi_{j}} + \sin{2\psi_{i}}\sin{2\psi_{j}})$.
+where $\mathcal{A}_{ij} = (\sin{2\psi_{i}}\cos{2\psi_{j}} - \cos{2\psi_{i}}\sin{2\psi_{j}})$ and $\mathcal{B}_{ij} = (\cos{2\psi_{i}}\cos{2\psi_{j}} + \sin{2\psi_{i}}\sin{2\psi_{j}})$ \citep[see also,][]{PlanckXXXII2016, Clark2015}.
 We note that, in this work, the sign of the polarization angles is positive for consistency with the IAU convention and the notation used in \citet{Cukierman2023}; following the {\tt HEALPix} convention, however, a minus sign would appear in \eqref{eq:Dpsi}~\citep[e.g.,][]{PlanckXLIV2016}.

-In \secref{ssec:scale}, as part of the multi-scale analysis of the polarization-angle difference, we form smoothed versions of the polarization maps in order to estimate the polarization angles associated with large-scale features.
+In \secref{ssec:powerspectra_data}, as part of the link between $TB$ correlation and misalignment angle, we form smoothed versions of the polarization maps in order to estimate the polarization angles associated with large-scale features.
 We use the large-scale polarization angles to de-rotate the original, unsmoothed maps.
 This has the effect of removing the prevailing orientations of large-scale polarization features.
 The smoothed map is determined by a given FWHM represented by the multipole~$\ell_{\rm ref}$, i.e., FWHM = $180^\circ/\ell_{\rm ref}$.
-The rotated Stokes parameters~(labeled with the superscript "R") are obtained using the following rotational transform:
+The rotated Stokes parameters~(labeled with the superscript "R") were obtained using the following rotational transform:

 where $x$~denotes an index that can be either~$i$ or~$j$.
 As an example, in \figref{fig:stokes} the case for $\ell_{\rm ref} = 20$ is shown applied to~\Q$_{353,\rm d}$ and~\U$_{353,\rm d}$.